-7. Title 7 of the CFR § 273.10(c) (2) (i) provides that income anticipated during the certification period shall be counted as income only in the month it is expected to be received unless the income is averaged.
+- 10. Title 7 of the CFR § 273.10(c) (2) (i) provides that income anticipated during the certification period shall be counted as income only in the month it is expected to be received unless the income is averaged.
 Whenever a full month's income is anticipated but is received on a weekly or biweekly basis, the State agency shall convert the income to a monthly amount by multiplying weekly amounts by 4.3 and biweekly amounts by 2.15, use the State Agency's PA conversion standard, or use the exact monthly figure if it can be anticipated for each month of the certification period.
-Nonrecurring lump-sum payments shall be counted as a resource starting in the month received and shall not be counted as income.

-8. UPM 5025.05 (B) (1) provides that if income is received on a monthly basis, a representative monthly amount is used as the estimate of income.

-The Department correctly determined the household's unearned income from SSDI monthly gross income as \$767.00.
+Nonrecurring lump-sum payments shall be counted as a resource starting in the month received and shall not be counted as income. - 11.
+UPM 5025.05 (B) (1) provides that if income is received on a monthly basis, a representative monthly amount is used as the estimate of income. - 12.
+The Department correctly determined that the Appellant's monthly Social Security income of \$1195.00 is unearned income. - 13.
+The Department correctly included the Appellants social security income of \$1195.00 when calculating the SNAP benefits. - 14.
+Title 7 CFR § 273.9 (d) (1) (i) pertains to a standard deduction in 48 States, District of Columbia, Alaska, Hawaii, and the Virgen Islands and provides, in part, Effective October 1, 2002, in the 48 States and the District of Columbia, Alaska, Hawaii, and the Virgen Islands, the standard deduction for household sizes one through six shall be equal to 8.31 percent of the monthly net income eligibility standard for each household size established under paragraph (a) (2) of this section rounded up to the nearest whole dollar.
+For household sizes greater than six, the standard deduction shall be equal to the standard deduction for a six-person household.